top of page

 • Audiology Decision Regulatory Impact Statement: meetings with Deloitte team.

-• NSW WorkCover Proposed Fee Changes and Return to Work SA: reviewing financial implications for providers.
+• NSW WorkCover Proposed Fee Changes and Return to Work SA: financial implications for providers.

 Hearing Health Sector Alliance logo

-The Hearing Health Sector Alliance (HHSA) provides our Members a unique perspective of the status of our industry
+The HHSA provides Members a unique perspective of the status of our industry

-It provided advice to government which helped secure $21.2 million for key hearing initiatives, and continues to advocate for national action that promotes hearing health access, equity, and innovation.
-2025 Priorities and Action Plan.
+A national coalition of consumer, professional, research, and service delivery stakeholders united to improve outcomes for all Australians.
+It provided advice to government which helped secure $21.2 million for key initiatives, and continues to advocate for national action that promotes access, equity, and innovation.

 HBA is an Executive HHSA Member, and one of the eight founding members: